 Computation of Texture Statistics

-- Let c be the number of texton filters used for texture detection, and I be the input image. - First compute the textons across the entire image.
+- Let c be the number of texton filters used for texture detection, and I be the input image. - First detect the presence of textons across the entire image.

 '''

 For each texture filter F{j}, where j = 1..c

 '''